treeverse/lakeFS/docs/howto/protect-branches.md

 ## Managing branch protection rules

 This section explains how to use the lakeFS UI to manage rules.
-You can also use the [command line](/reference/cli.md#lakectl-branch-protect).
+You can also use the [command line](/reference/cli.html#lakectl-branch-protect) and [API](/reference/api.md).

 ### Reaching the branch protection rules page